wp-plugins/advanced-category-column/readme.txt

 Added ability to get thumbnails also if using galleries Uses now dss instead of writing a new css file, when saving the styles More accurate auto excerpt

+= 2.3 =

+Complete overhaul of the code; it should be cleaner, some typos should have disappeared